 You Know Your Score, So What Now?

-Once you’ve obtained a credit score from a reputable source, match your score up with the credit score range you fall into.
+Once you’ve obtained a credit score from a reputable source, match your score up with the credit score scale you fall into.

 Now, that you know exactly where you stand you can begin to take action to improve your score if it needs it.
 Or you may find out that you have a wealth of opportunity available to you that you did not know you had before!